viktor-enzell/news-recommender/README.md

 A personalized news recommendation system built in Python with [Django](https://www.djangoproject.com/), [Elasticsearch](https://www.elastic.co/), [Scrapy](https://scrapy.org/) and [Doc2Vec](https://radimrehurek.com/gensim/models/doc2vec.html).
 News articles are scraped from [bbc.com/news](https://www.bbc.com/news) and stored in Elasticsearch.
 A Doc2Vec model is then trained on these articles and the articles are updated to include a vector representation produced by the model.
-When interacting with the system, the user chooses from a list of predefined user profiles and based on articles that the user likes or dislikes, the user profile is adapted to represent the users preferences.
+When interacting with the system, the user chooses from a list of predefined user profiles and based on articles that the user likes or dislikes, the user profile is adapted to represent the user's preferences.

 ## Getting Started
 The recommended Python version for this project is Python 3.8 or later.